GodFirst25/SocialActivism/README.md

     - JavaScript is used for the interactivity of the websites be it through form, dark mode, or transition

 CSS also include media queries that makes the website responsive and accessible.

+Future Implementation

+    - Create another page where users can gain more information on how music influences us individually, as students, parents, and even in our profession.
+    - Create another page where users can explore different kinds of music to listen to and provide some information on how each of them influences them either as          youths or adults.
+    - Provide a page where users can store notes on what they have learned from each page and how they wish to apply them in their lives.
+    - Add a reduce motion button that improves accessiblity and performance.